The real meaning of the motif of the dying god

 There is an ancient myth, popular as early as the Babylonian era, about the single combat

 between the unicorn and the lion.
-A legend of ancient Babylon maintained that
+According to a legend of ancient Babylon,

-the sun was a lion who constantly pursued the unicorn moon about the sky.
+the sun is a lion who constantly pursues the unicorn moon about the sky.
 The

 lion finally manages to win the combat by positioning himself before a tree.